bjango/Greyprint/Help/Help.md

 ### Gradient maps

 For design tools that have gradient maps (Photoshop and Affinity Designer), a `Colourise` group is included in the templates.
-Turning it on will apply one of the enclosed gradient maps to
+Turning it on will apply one of the enclosed gradient maps.

-Not only does this look ace, it also inverts things — black icons white become white icons on varying coloured backgrounds.
-This means it’s possible to use the Greyprint styles to create black icons on a white background, and also preview them as you edit as white icons on a coloured background.
+Not only do they look ace, they also invert everything — black icons on white become white icons on varying coloured backgrounds.
+This means it’s possible to use the Greyprint styles to create black icons, but preview them as you edit as white icons on a coloured background.

 ![](images/gradient-maps.gif)